ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 All tested job queueing methods runs the job exactly once but one method - pessimistic with 1 retry count, the original implementation.

-The graph below shows number of job executions vs. count (1 execution is left over as it is normal condition).
+The graph below shows the number of job executions vs. count (1 execution is left over as it is a normal condition).

 [![Pessimistic duplicities](/static/queue02/dupl_run_1513587645_mysql_conn0_dm0_dtsx1_dretry1_batch10000_cl0_window0_verify1.json.png)](/static/queue02/dupl_run_1513587645_mysql_conn0_dm0_dtsx1_dretry1_batch10000_cl0_window0_verify1.json.png)

 ## Fetch before delete

-I also analyzed the influence of the fetch before delete on the system as mentioned above.
+I also analyzed the influence of the fetch before deleting on the system as mentioned above.

 - The deadlock occurred anyway.
 - There were still some jobs run multiple times.